📅 15 Apr 2025 • 📖 9 min read

 — Meditations, 6.6

-Marcus tells himself that if someone were to hurt him, he should not don’t try to hurt them back.
-Instead, practice being the better person by acting kindly and not letting their actions change who he is.
+Marcus tells himself that if someone were to hurt him, he should not try to hurt them back.
+He wants to be the better one by acting kindly and not letting the other person’s actions change who he is.

 5. Waste no more time arguing about…